AlanBlanchet/AI-4-Alan/notebooks/README.md

 # Use

-This folder is used for general testing the modules I created.
+This folder is used for general testing the modules I created or the ones I use from other libs to explore.

-Note that there are notebooks located straight in the folders for advance tests.